 In summer 2020 Georgetown launched a student-faculty partnership whereby students, in the role of Instructional Technology Aides (ITAs), use their technological skills to help facilitate a seamless hybrid or online learning environment for students and faculty.
-Now in its sixth semester, the ITA program at Georgetown enables students and faculty members not only to work smoothly with technology, but also helps them forge new personal connections, seize opportunities for learning, and develop mentorship relationships.
+The ITA program at Georgetown enables students and faculty members not only to work smoothly with technology, but also helps them forge new personal connections, seize opportunities for learning, and develop mentorship relationships.
 For this post, CNDLS Graduate Associate Chelsea Zhang interviewed three students who have worked as ITAs and participated in training newly appointed ITAs:

 Making Connections with Faculty and Students